 That formative slice of reality television ran for a whole eight seasons on Channel 10 before being canned in 2008.
 It was then revived by Channel 9 in 2012 for three more seasons, because, kids, it was just that good.

 In the years since, the Big Brother mansion has been left to rot at its Dreamworld home.
-It now barely stands, a charred relic of its former self, thanks to a bunch of kids who set it on fire last weekend.
-But our memories of what happened inside those walls live on.
-Even if we really wish they wouldn’t.
+It now barely stands, a charred relic of its former self, thanks to a bunch of kids who set it on fire last year.

-Here are five of the most bizarre things that happened in the Big Brother house.
+Here are eight of the wildest things to happen in the Big Brother house, in no particular order.

 1. Merlin’s “free th [sic] refugees” protest.